enginyoyen/intro-to-kubernetes-workshop/labs/07-AzureKeyVault.md

 # Using Azure Key Vault with AKS
-Create a secret in Azue Key Vault and expose via CSI Driver.
+Create a secret in Azure Key Vault and expose via CSI Driver.

 PS: This lab assumes you have a AKS with Secrets Store CSI Driver and KeyVault is already set up, if not see the: https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver